 Our school is wheelchair accessible and we have disabled toilets.
+The school is all on the ground floor.

-Working environments are adapted as much as possible for children who require quiet areas/less distraction.
+Working environments are adapted as much as possible for children who require low sensory, quiet/calming areas with minimal opportunity for distraction.

+Residentials/day trips

+have detailed risk

+assessments completed

-Residentials/day trips have detailed risk assessments completed and we ensure all needs are catered for.
+and we ensure all

+needs are catered for.